JanssenProject/jans/README.md

 ## Support

-[Docs](https://janssenproject.github.io/docs/) are a work in progress.
+Docs are currently being written, but drafts are available in the [Janssen Project Wiki](https://github.com/JanssenProject/jans/wiki/).
 You may want to also check Gluu Server [docs](https://gluu.org/docs), which have a lot in common with Janssen.

 We have setup a [community chat on Gitter](https://gitter.im/JanssenProject/Lobby).
 You can register for free their with your Github identity.